dellis7/CENGroup58/README.md

 # CENGroup58

 This is the Repo for the project developed by:
-Viraj Chandrasekaran
+Viraj Chandrasekaran,
-Deven Ellis
+ Deven Ellis,
-Beatrice Ndalichako
+ Beatrice Ndalichako,
  Zhiqing Qu